jmbannon/ytdl-sub/docs/source/guides/getting_started/first_sub.rst

 Initial Subscription
 ====================

-Your first subscription should look something like this:
+Your first subscription file should look something like this:

 .. code-block:: yaml
   :linenos: